-The report also pointed out emerging technologies.
-One of these mentions was for AWAAIT’s automatic real-time video analytics system DETECTOR.
-The tool, developed as part of TRAINSFARE project, uses Artificial Intelligence-Machine Learning algorithms to alert inspectors when it detects fare-dodging.
+In a presentation prepared by PTRG for a TfL meeting in London, emerging technologies were also recommended to tackle fare evasion.
+One of the mentions included AWAAIT’s automatic real-time video analytics system DETECTOR.
+The tool, developed as part of the TRAINSFARE project, uses Artificial Intelligence-Machine Learning algorithms to alert inspectors when it detects fare-dodging.